vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ## Proposing a solution — How might we?

-Looking at the pain points from the above research, it was evident that supporting a sales personnel in the context of a sales meeting (either on the field or over a call) is more important than creating a training intervention once a year or 6 months.
-This is because the meetings are the main crucial indicators for a sales person to make progress in qualifying a lead, negotiating with them and then closing the deal.
+From my observations, a sales person needed the most support in the context of a meeting.
+Meetings are critical in making progress - be it qualifying a lead, negotiating with them, or closing the deal.
+The better the meeting, the better the possibility of a deal.

-> In summary, I refined the problem of  "How do I get better at my job?" to "How can I perform better every time I attend a sales meeting?"
+> I refined the problem of  "How do I get better at my job?" to "How might we enable him/her perform better every time in a sales meeting?"

+This refined the problem into a more specific space-time and enabled me to brainstorm various solutions.

-From a business stand-point, using a service every time a sales person has a meeting is of higher value than conducting a training intervention once a year.
+From a business stand-point, using a service every time a sales person has a meeting, which is frequent, is of higher value than conducting a training intervention once or twice a year.

-Armed with the empathy of talking to sales folks and understanding their pain points, I  proposed a solution that addresses the above scenario.
-I, of course, cannot divulge any aspect of the solution due to the N.D.A that I have with KNOLSKAPE.
+Armed with the empathy of talking to sales folks and understanding their pain points, I  proposed a solution that addresses the above scenario. (*I cannot divulge any aspect of the solution due to the N.D.A that I have with KNOLSKAPE.*)

 ### Technical Challenges